 Mortgages for purchase include single family homes, condos, townhomes, multi-family homes, mobile and manufactured homes.

 Debt consolidation considering many people are looking to ditch their high interest and pay one affordable monthly payment.

 The website also offers other resources to help you wade through your choices, since debt consolidation can encompass so many types.

-Here are a few ways you can consolidate your loans:
+Here are a few debts you may want to consolidate:

 - Court judgements